Marcus1car/Marcus1car/README.md

-Hi, I’m @Marcus1car.

-Student at EPITA.
-Intrested in Cyber Security.
+@Marcus1car | Cybersecurity Enthusiast | EPITA Student

-🌐️ Fluent in English, Japanese, French.
+🌐️ Fluent in English, Japanese, and French

 <!---
 Marcus1car/Marcus1car is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.